What are community networks?

 - Build relationships between the people and organisations working in their communities

-This work is lead by the community network panels.
+This work is led by the community network panels.
 There’s one for each community network area.
 The panels include the Cornwall councillors and representatives from town and parish councils within the community network area.
-The panels can also invite local organisations and service providers, like the police and health services, to join them at their meetings.
+The panels are open to the public.
+They can also invite local organisations and service providers, like the police and health services, to join them at their meetings.

 What do community networks get involved with?